A smiling man walks down a street while traveling holding a shopping bag and a cell phone.

 What is a foreign transaction fee?

-Foreign transaction fees may differ from one card or lender to the next, like an ATM fee often varies across banks.
-It may seem insignificant at face value, but when you consider the number of transactions you might carry out on a typical vacation day, the costs add up quickly.
+The extra cost may seem insignificant at face value, but when you consider the number of transactions you might have on a typical vacation day, the fees add up quickly.

 How do foreign transaction fees work?

-The good news for travelers is that not all credit cards charge foreign transaction fees.
-You can check your card’s terms and conditions to see if your card charges foreign transaction fees and, if so, what the fee percentage is.
-Discover Card is accepted at millions of places around the world1 and has no foreign transaction fee.
+Check your card’s terms and conditions to see if your card charges foreign transaction fees and, if so, what the fee percentage is.

 How to avoid paying foreign transaction fees